brightspot/react-examples/file-uploads/README.md

   file: StorageItem
 ```

+Any field that is a `StorageItem` field type will have a `url` and `file` GraphQL input field available, making it possible to upload a file using the file URL or by uploading the file directly.

-In the front-end application, use the `createUploadLink` provided from the apollo-upload-client package.
-This function creates a terminating Apollo Link for Apollo Client that fetches a GraphQL multipart request if the GraphQL variables contain files.
+In the front-end application, use the `createUploadLink` function provided from the apollo-upload-client package.
+This function creates a [terminating Apollo Link](https://www.apollographql.com/docs/react/api/link/introduction/#the-terminating-link) for Apollo Client that fetches a GraphQL multipart request if the GraphQL variables contain files.

 [index.tsx](./app/src/index.tsx)